ibm-cloud-docs/containers/cs_encrypt.md

     After the KMS provider is enabled in the cluster, data in `etcd`, existing secrets, and new secrets that are created in the cluster are automatically encrypted by using your root key.
 6. Optional: [Verify that your secrets are encrypted](#verify_kms).

 Do not delete root keys in your KMS instance, even if you rotate to use a new key.
-You cannot access or remove the data in etcd or the data from the secrets in your cluster if you delete a root key.
+If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.
 {: important}

 ### Enabling or rotating KMS encryption through the console